Also known as: Studio director, Multi-camera director

 An apprenticeship is a job with training, so it’s a great opportunity to earn as you learn.
 It can also be a good way of getting into the TV industry.
 Go to ScreenSkills information on apprenticeships for the main apprenticeship schemes in television.
 If you can’t find a role in TV, it might be worth finding on in a related industry such as a studio photography, journalism or video production.
 This will give you skills that you can then transfer into TV at a later point.
 Check out What’s an apprenticeship? to learn more about apprenticeships and find an apprenticeship to learn how to find one in your region, or approach companies directly.

 Get a degree:

 You don’t need a degree to be a series director, but you might want one.
 If you want a degree that is particularly related to the TV industry, have a look at ScreenSkills’ list of recommended courses and select one in unscripted TV or search for "directing unscripted".
 We recognise courses with our ScreenSkills Select award where they offer training in the relevant software, dedicated time to building a portfolio and have strong links with the unscripted TV industry.

 Get work experience:

 Try to get work experience by writing to local production companies and asking if they offer any.
-Keep an eye out for work experience opportunities at the BBC, ITV, Channel 4, Channel 5, and Sky.
+Keep an eye out for work experience opportunities at the BBC, ITV, Channel 4 and Sky.

 More specifically, you may wish to consider: